s3m1s0n1c/trunk-recorder-node-red-stats/README.md

+A Node-Red Dashboard for Trunk-Recorder calls via MQTT

-This is a Node-Red Dashboard for Trunk-Recorder calls via @Taclane's [trunk-recorder-mqtt-status](https://github.com/taclane/trunk-recorder-mqtt-status) plugin
+This project is fork of @Taclane's [trunk-recorder-mqtt-node](https://github.com/taclane/trunk-recorder-mqtt-node) which recieves data sent from Trunk-Recorder via @Taclane's [trunk-recorder-mqtt-status](https://github.com/taclane/trunk-recorder-mqtt-status) plugin

-Trunk-Recorder sends stats to MQTT Broker Server via plugin Node-Red connects to MQTT Broker Server and displays stats on Dashboard
+I have added my own twist on it and added a few other functions onto it.

-Setup information is in [Wiki](https://github.com/s3m1s0n1c/trunk-recorder-node-red-stats/wiki)
+Setup information is in the [Wiki](https://github.com/s3m1s0n1c/trunk-recorder-node-red-stats/wiki)

 See [images](https://github.com/s3m1s0n1c/trunk-recorder-node-red-stats/images) folder for examples of each tab on the dashboard.

 Demo site @ https://status.psnscan.com/

+If you have any issues please raise an ***Issue*** via the Issues Tab

 ------------------------------------------------------------------------